Why is my sump pump constantly running

 How do I know if my sump pump is working properly?

-When should I call a professional plumber for my sump pump?
+When should I call a professional plumber for my sump pump issues?

-You should call a professional plumber if you're unable to identify and fix the cause of the constantly running sump pump, or if the pump appears to be malfunctioning and needs repair or replacement.
+You should call a professional plumber if you're unable to identify and fix the root cause of the sump pump running constantly, or if the pump needs to be repaired or replaced.
+Trying to DIY sump pump repairs can be dangerous if you're not experienced.

 Connect with certified professionals in your area